pyeventsourcing/eventsourcing/docs/topics/process.rst

 An Actor model library, in particular the `Thespian Actor Library
 <https://github.com/kquick/Thespian>`__, can be used to run
-a pipelined system of process applications as actors.
+a system of process applications as actors.

 The example below runs with Thespian's "simple system base".
 The actors will run by sending messages recursively.

 .. code:: python

-    from eventsourcing.application.actors import ActorsRunner
+    from eventsourcing.application.actors import ActorModelRunner

-    with ActorsRunner(system, pipeline_ids=pipeline_ids):
+    with ActorModelRunner(system, pipeline_ids=pipeline_ids):

         # Create new orders.
         command_ids = []